Protocol Design

 Third-Party Market Makers: Provide limit order liquidity; subject to same margin/liquidation rules; compete with MMM on pricing.

-Main Market Maker (MMM): Receives all RFQ requests; mints pairs on-demand to fulfill orders; NOT liquidatable by protocol; managed operationally (external risk management); can offload shorts to other users.
+Main Market Maker (MMM): Receives all RFQ requests; creates pairs on-demand to fulfill orders; NOT liquidatable by protocol; managed operationally (external risk management); can offload shorts to other users.

 Keepers: Monitor user health; execute liquidations; receive bounty for successful liquidations.